kapelner/fastLogisticRegressionWrap/README.md

 For high `n` situations, parallelization may help further since matrix multiplication is embarassingly parallelizable.
-We welcome anyone that can show this helps performance as I've tried many `n x p` combinations without seeing a statistically significant boost.
-If `p` is large, whatever gains are swamped by the `p x p` matrix inversion step which is not very parallelizable.
+We welcome anyone that can show this helps performance as I've tried many `n x p` combinations without seeing a statistically significant boost using the `num_cores` argument.
+If `p` is large, whatever gains are seemingly swamped by the `p x p` matrix inversion step which is not very parallelizable.

 However, the real gains in parallelization are to be had with GPUs.
 To duplicate the following benchmark, first setup the package `GPUmatrix` (whose source code is [here](https://github.com/ceslobfer/GPUmatrix)) by following the instructions [here](https://cran.r-project.org/web/packages/GPUmatrix/vignettes/vignette.html).
 The